 - Tips for Using the Pill

-What is the Morning After Pill (Plan B being popular brand)?
+What is the Morning After Pill (Plan B Pill)?

-The morning-after pill (also known as emergency contraception), is a form of birth control which is used directly after unintentional unprotected intercourse takes place.
+The morning-after pill (also known by the brand name Plan B), is emergency contraception that a woman takes to prevent pregnancy.
+It’s a form of birth control which is used after unprotected sex takes place.

-You may consider resorting to emergency contraception if you neglected to use a condom during sex or if the condom broke, you neglected to maintain your regular birth control method, or if you were forced to have unprotected sex.
+You may consider resorting to an emergency contraception because you neglected to use a condom during sex, the condom broke during sex, you neglected to maintain your regular birth control method, or you were forced to have unprotected sex.

-Note: that the morning-after pill is not the same as an abortion pill and cannot turn someone from pregnant to un-pregnant.
-It can only decrease the risk that a person will become pregnant.
+The morning-after pill is not the same as an abortion pill and will not end an existing pregnancy.
+It can only reduce the risk that a woman will become pregnant.

 How does it Prevent Pregnancy?

-The morning after pills work in the time between the sex act and pregnancy, this can take anywhere up to 6 days.
-Their function is to temporarily stop the ovary from releasing an egg, thereby not allowing sperm the access it needs to enter the egg and cause pregnancy.
+The morning after pills work in the time between the act of having sex and becoming pregnant.
+This can take anywhere up to 6 days.
+The pill temporarily stops the ovary from releasing an egg, thereby not allowing sperm the access it needs for fertilization.
+Without fertilization, a woman is unable to become pregnant.